camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

 ### Configure GitLab in Web Modeler

 :::note
-An organization administration account (or aa user with `Web Modeler Admin` role in Camunda Self-Managed) is required for the initial GitHub configuration.
+An organization administration account (or a user with `Web Modeler Admin` role in Camunda Self-Managed) is required for the initial GitHub configuration.
 :::

 1. Within Web Modeler, navigate to the process application you would like to connect to GitLab, and click **Connect repository**.

-2. Select the **GitLab**'s tile, located at the top of the modal.
+2. Select the **GitLab** tile, located at the top of the modal.

-3. Provide the following information in the GitHub Configuration modal:
+3. Provide the following information in the **Configure GitLab** modal:

    - **Project access token:** The token generated in the GitLab project settings.
    - **Project ID:** The ID copied from the GitLab project settings.